hotosm/website/README.md

 - `make down-prod`: Stops the Docker containers for the production environment.
 - `make test`: Runs the tests.
 - `make refresh-db`: Deletes all Docker volumes (use with caution).

+## Building Tailwind

+When you attempt to use a class that isn't currently used anywhere in the project, the live reload will not rebuild the CSS, and thus, these classes won't work until you rebuild the CSS:

+1. Open Docker Desktop
+2. In the Containers tab, click on the `web-1` container (within the `website` container)
+3. Move to the `Exec` tab within this container
+4. Move into the `frontend` folder with `cd frontend`
+5. Run `npm run build` to rebuild the CSS

+You'll need to do this every time you use a currently unused class.

+## Wagtail Migrations

+Wagtail migrations should be handled within the Docker container.
+The process for doing this is largely the same as building Tailwind:

+1. Open Docker Desktop
+2. In the Containers tab, click on the `web-1` container (within the `website` container)
+3. Move to the `Exec` tab within this container
+4. Run `python manage.py makemigrations` and then `python manage.py migrate` (if successful)